-The official repository works on Debian 13 (Trixie), 12 (Bookworm), and 11 (Bullseye), and it provides the stable package plus separate beta and nightly channels.
-The stable channel is the recommended path for routine Debian installs, while Brave also publishes DEB release assets on GitHub and keeps separate preview-channel repo endpoints for beta and nightly when you need them.
+The official repository works on Debian 13 (Trixie), 12 (Bookworm), and 11 (Bullseye), and its source file advertises amd64 and arm64 packages.
+The stable channel is the best fit for routine Debian installs, while Brave also publishes DEB release assets on GitHub and keeps separate preview-channel repository endpoints for beta and nightly when you need those builds.

 Install Brave Browser on Debian

 Most Debian systems should use Brave’s official repository because it matches Brave’s own Linux instructions and keeps updates inside APT.
-Flatpak is still useful when you want a sandboxed stable build or already manage desktop applications through Flathub.
+Brave maintains the Flathub package, but Brave’s Linux page currently recommends the official package repositories when your system can use them.

 | Method | Channel | Packages Available | Updates | Best For |